lharris421/lharris421/README.md

 ## Hi, weclome to my github site!

+<- If you couldn't guess, this is me!
+When I am not working, I enjoy getting out to trails either running, hiking, or backpacking.

 I’m currently working on my dissertation on confidence intervals for penalized regression models.

 I’m currently reading too many books/manuscripts at once.
 Recently, I've been familiarizing myself with causual inference, precision medicine, and statistical ecology.